-AMS will prioritize applications that:
+Priority Considerations include applications that:

-- Are located in low income/low food access (LI/LA) census tracts and/or - Are used to carry out eligible activities under a partnership agreement in a Regional Food Systems Partnership project, and/or - Have not received an FMPP award within the past five (5) years.
+- Benefit underserved communities, including communities that are located in areas of concentrated poverty with limited access to fresh locally or regionally grown food, which AMS has determined to mean the application is for a project located in a low income/low food access (LI/LA) census tract (as defined below), or - Are used to carry out eligible activities under a partnership agreement in a Regional Food Systems Partnership project and have not received a FMPP award within the past five (5) years.

 To qualify for LI/LA priority consideration, the project's implementation address must be in a LI/LA census tract, as defined by one of the four major layers on the ERS Food Access Research Atlas.
 "Implementation address" refers to the street address or census tract location within the targeted community where the applicant plans to conduct or deliver approved project activities.
-Applicants can enter up to three addresses where this project will be implemented.
+If your organization or business is located in and/or primarily serves at least one LI/LA community, your application will be considered under this priority area.